stanislaw/alltext/README.md

 # alltext

-alltext is a command-line tool to debug strings.
+ Command-line tool to debug strings produced by other command-line tools.
 It is a friendlier version of `cat -ve`.
 Author uses it to learn how other command-line tools work: bash, vim, echo etc.

 Like cat, alltext reads its input from stdin so it is to be used via pipes: like `tail -f file | alltext` or `pbpasteboard | alltext`.